eduvpn/python-eduvpn-client/doc/introduction.rst

 ============

 This is the GNU/Linux desktop client and Python API for eduVPN.
 The Desktop client only works on Linux, but most parts of the API are usable on other platforms also.
-For the API Python 2.7, 3.4+ and pypy are supported.
+Python 3.6+ is required.

 Installation
 ============